dumbkiddo/Midterm-Project-Tickets-Purchase/README.md

 # Added:
-Spring Data JPA
+# Spring Data JPA
-REST Controllers
+# REST Controllers
+-Movie,Ticket,Purchase and Client
-Security Authorization
+# Security Authorization
+- Authorize as admin
+Admin can add,edit delete data
+- Authorize as user
+User can view records
-Lombok and Swagger2
+# Lombok and Swagger2
-Exception handling
+# Exception handling
 ----------------------------------------------------------------------
+# Previous Description
-# Midterm project with Spring - Cinema system
+Midterm project with Spring - Cinema system
  This project implements a system for purchasing tickets to cinema.

  - Select a movie from the list fetched from database